qxj/tumblr-mode/README.md

 You can list all your regular posts by `M-x tumblr-list-posts` in a buffer named `*tumblr-mode*`, then you can view and edit them.

+If you want to list posts by specified hostname, tag and state, call `C-u M-x tumblr-list-posts`.

 ### Create posts

 Call `M-x tumblr-new-post` and give it a title to create a new post.